akitak1290/lox-interpreters/README.md

 ## Getting Started
 ### Setup
 Compiling and testing the interpreter is done through makefile scripts.
-You can clone the repo, install jdk, and run `make` to setup JDK and compile the project.
+You can clone the repo, install jdk, and run `make` to compile the project.

 After, you can either try the interpreter in REPL mode.
 ```